AquaStrauss/Fabython/README.md

 - Website (If one it given in CG)
 - Community (Same as above)

-And it can calcute the rewards from an APY or APR via $apy 'apy' 'bag value'(Optional) or $apr 'apr' 'bag value'(Optional).
+And it can calcute the rewards from an APY or APR via :
+- $apy 'apy' 'bag value'(Optional)
+- $apr 'apr' 'bag value'(Optional).